nietras/nietras.github.io/_posts/2021-06-01-csharp-10-record-struct.md

 ## Performance implications of default struct equality in C#
-In [Performance implications of default struct equality in C#](https://devblogs.microsoft.com/premier-developer/performance-implications-of-default-struct-equality-in-c/) by [Sergey Tepliakov](https://twitter.com/STeplyakov) the issues around `struct` are both default equality and hash codes is covered in detail.
+In [Performance implications of default struct equality in C#](https://devblogs.microsoft.com/premier-developer/performance-implications-of-default-struct-equality-in-c/) by [Sergey Tepliakov](https://twitter.com/STeplyakov) the issues around `struct` are covered in detail with regards to both default equality and hash codes.
 The following key points can be summarized from the post:

-> * If a struct does not provide `Equals` and `GetHashCode`,
->   then the default versions of these methods from `System.ValueType` are used.
+ * If a struct does not provide `Equals` and `GetHashCode`, then the default versions of these methods from `System.ValueType` are used.
-> * The default `GetHashCode` version just returns a hash code
->   of a first non-null field and “munges” it with a type id
+ * The default `GetHashCode` version just returns a hash code of a first non-null field and “munges” it with a type id
->   * If the first field is always the same, the default hash function
->     returns the same value for all the elements.
-This effectively
->     transforms a hash set into a linked list with O(N) for insertion
->     and lookup operations.
-And the operation that populates the
->     collection becomes O(N^2) (N insertions with O(N) complexity per insertion).
+   * If the first field is always the same, the default hash function returns the same value for all the elements.
+This effectively transforms a hash set into a linked list with O(N) for insertion and lookup operations.
+And the operation that populates the collection becomes O(N^2) (N insertions with O(N) complexity per insertion).
-> * Both `Equals` and `GetHashCode` have reflection-based implementations
->   if the optimized default version is not applied.
+ * Both `Equals` and `GetHashCode` have reflection-based implementations if the optimized default version is not applied.
 This means they are very slow.
->   * The optimized version will only be used, if the value type has no
->     references and is properly packed (no padding between members).
+   * The optimized version will only be used, if the value type has no references and is properly packed (no padding between members).
->   * The optimized Equals is based on comparing bytes directly,
->     but -0.0 and +0.0 are equal, yet have different binary representations.
+   * The optimized Equals is based on comparing bytes directly, but for example `double` -0.0 and +0.0 are equal, yet have different binary representations.
-> * The default equality implementation for structs may easily
->   cause a severe performance impact for your application.
+ * The default equality and hash code implementation for structs may easily cause a severe performance impact for your application.
->   The issue is real, not a theoretical one.
+   The issue is real, not a theoretical one.

 This is why it is so important that `record struct` provides generated code for these instead.
 As it is quite common